isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 **7. What happens if the rent which an intermediary landlord collects from his tenant is higher than the rent he pays to his landlord?
 Will he be required to absorb the difference in granting the rental waivers?**

-*	An intermediary landlord will be required to provide a full waiver to their tenant according to the applicable rental relief period..
+*	An intermediary landlord will be required to provide a full waiver to their tenant according to the applicable rental relief period.

 **8. What if a company is newly incorporated and does not have financial statements for the financial year 2018 or 2019?**